What is a biopsy?

 Keep the wound covered at all times.
 Do not remove the dressing to let air get to the wound.
 To do so would dry the wound and cause a scab to form which would delay wound healing and increase the risk of infection and scarring.
 Wash your hands with soap and water before performing wound care.

 Clean the wound once or twice a day with mild soap and water.
 Dry the wound with clean gauze or a clean towel.
 Apply Vaseline ointment or Aquaphor.
 Apply a sterile dressing like a Band-Aid®.
-For draining wounds that would saturate a Band-Aid® too quickly, apply a sterile non-stick dressing like Telfa® followed by sterile gauze for absorption and paper tape or other dressing tape.
+For draining wounds that would saturate a Band-Aid® too quickly, apply a sterile non-stick dressing like Telfa® followed by sterile gauze for absorption and paper tape or another dressing tape.

 Continue wound care until you notice that the dressing is no longer discolored by wound drainage after being in place for 24 hours and there are no scabs or moist, draining areas where the skin is not fully healed.
 Studies show that wounds heal better, faster and with less risk of infection when covered with ointment and a dressing.